Adobe Commerce 2.3.7 offers significant platform upgrades, 40 security enhancements, and 10 functional fixes for the core product.

 Removal of PHP 7.1 and 7.2 compatibility.
 You cannot run Magento 2.3.7 on PHP 7.1 or 7.2.

 Support for PHPUnit 9.x and deprecation of PHPUnit 6.5.
 PHP 7.4 requires the use of the latest PHPUnit testing framework, which is PHPUnit 9.x.
-Magento Marketplace extension vendors must confirm that all new extension versions are compatible with PHP 7.4 and that all unit and integration tests have been configured to be run with PHPUnit 9.
+Commerce Marketplace extension vendors must confirm that all new extension versions are compatible with PHP 7.4 and that all unit and integration tests have been configured to be run with PHPUnit 9.

 Elasticsearch 7.9.x is now supported.
 Although we recommend running Elasticsearch 7.9.3, Magento 2.3.x remains compatible with Elasticsearch 7.4.x.